 Three things became clear over those 18 months.

-First, the real value we delivered to attorneys was not the AI surfaces — it was the eval discipline behind them.
-The same firms paying for Casetrack would have paid more for the eval framework applied to whatever case-management system they already ran.
+First, the part of Casetrack that attorneys actually paid for was not the AI features.
+It was the discipline behind them: the evaluation harness that meant the AI did not embarrass them in front of a client.
+The same firms paying for Casetrack would have paid more for that harness applied to the case-management system they already ran.
 We were selling a product when the market wanted the methodology.

 Third, the services revenue we generated alongside the SaaS subscription was higher-margin and faster-compounding than the SaaS itself.
-We were optimizing the lower-leverage business.
+We were spending most of our energy on the smaller business.

-So we made the focus call: sunset Casetrack, transition customers to either a migration back to their prior system with our eval framework deployed on top, or to a custom services engagement applying the Casetrack-developed surfaces to a system they already owned.
-No customer was forced to migrate without a working alternative; sunset comms ran on a 12-month tail.
+So we made the call: sunset Casetrack, and transition customers either back to their prior system with our evaluation framework deployed on top, or into a custom services engagement applying the Casetrack-developed work to a system they already owned.
+No customer was forced to migrate without a working alternative.
+The sunset communications ran on a 12-month tail.

 What this unlocks

-The detailed retrospective — what broke first in production, what patterns transferred across firms, what we would do differently in 2026 — is published as primary-source research at /research/lessons-from-operating-production-legal-ai.
-It includes the buyer-side checklist we now recommend mid-market firms use to evaluate any AI vendor.
+The detailed retrospective (what broke first in production, what patterns transferred across firms, what I would do differently) is published as primary-source research at /research/lessons-from-operating-production-legal-ai.
+It includes the buyer-side checklist I now recommend mid-market firms use to evaluate any AI vendor.

 If you are a managing partner or director of legal innovation evaluating AI right now, the playbook the Casetrack experience validates is straightforward.